dice4321/Gunkolle/README.md

 ﻿
-This script was originally ment to execute kancolle expeditions but was repurpose for girls frontline (by Ryuuhou https://github.com/Ryuuhou/AHKanColle)
+This script was originally meant to execute kancolle expeditions but was repurpose for girls frontline (by Ryuuhou https://github.com/Ryuuhou/AHKanColle)

 Gunkolle - Automated expedition checker